NVIDIA-AI-IOT/jetson-trashformers/README.md

 make
 sh runDetect.sh
 ```
-These three commands will clone the project to the computer so that it can be run and/or edited to the the user's liking, compile the program, and allow the user to run the program to pick up trash.
-This program can only be run on the Jetson TX2.
+The first three commands clone and compile the program.
+The last command runs a script which starts the program. **This program can only be run on the Jetson TX2.**

 ### What is CupNet?
 CupNet is the neural network that we have created in order to detect cups.
 It has been trained on images of cups in multiple colors, as well as false positives to make the model more accurate.
 This neural network has been created and trained on [NVIDIA DIGITS](https://developer.nvidia.com/digits) using the Caffe framework.
 We used the help of [Dustin Franklin's Jetson Inference tutorial](https://github.com/dusty-nv/jetson-inference) to learn more about using DIGITS and creating our own neural network.